Who we are

 IAM is an international Christian organisation serving the people of Afghanistan through capacity building in the sectors of Health and Economic Development.

-IAM employs 500 paid Afghan staff and 60 expatriate Christian professionals from Europe, North America, Asia, Africa, and Oceania.
-Foreign staff members are required to learn a local language and the average length of assignment is 1-3 years.
-All IAM expatriate staff come as volunteers and are responsible for their own financial support.
+IAM employs over 500 paid Afghan staff and 50 expatriate Christian professionals from Europe, North America, Asia, Africa and Oceania.
+Foreign staff members are required to learn a local language and the normal length of their assignment is three or more years.
+All IAM expatriate staff serve as volunteers and they are responsible for their own financial support.

 IAM’s projects and programmes aim at long term, sustainable development and are focused on innovation.
 Such innovation is brought about through the interaction between foreign experts, who know the local culture and language, and committed Afghan staff.
 Training and capacity building of Afghans outside of IAM follows successful innovation.
 Multiplication is achieved by other NGOs, the commercial sector, and/or the government taking on successful interventions.